serverlessworkflow/specification/specification.md

 Error definitions describe errors that can occur during workflow execution and how to handle them.

-The `name`property defines the domain-specific name of the error.
+The `error`property defines the domain-specific name of the error.
 Users can also set the name to `*` which is a wildcard specifying "all" errors, in the case where no other error definitions are defined, or "all other" errors if there are other errors defined within the same states `onErrors` definition.

-The `code` property can be used in addition to `name` to help runtimes resolve the defined domain-spefic error to the actual technical errors/exceptions that may happen during runtime execution.
+The `code` property can be used in addition to `name` to help runtimes resolve the defined domain-specific error to the actual technical errors/exceptions that may happen during runtime execution.

-The `retry` property is the errors retry definition.

 The `transition` property defines the transition to the next workflow state in cases when the defined error happens during runtime execution.

-If the `retry` property is defined this transition can only be taken after all retries have been performed without a successful outcome.
+It `transition` is not defined you can also define the `end` property which will end workflow execution at that point.

 For more information, see the [Workflow Error Handling](#Workflow-Error-Handling) sections.